sichiiii/botCopart/README.md

 # botCopart

-this code make me laugh
+this code makes me laugh
 so i decided to post id hahaahha